LB1304/EWS/Example/README.md

 Id <- Data.Train$Id
 ```

-We estimate the hidden Markov model .... trainig set, fixing the numer of latent states to 3
+We fit a hidden Markov model with 3 latent states using the training data.
+The model includes covariates into the measurement sub-model through a logistic regression on the conditional response probabilities.

 ```r
 RespForm <- formula(Y ~ X1 + X2 + X3 + X4)